leudz/shipyard/book/src/how-to/remove-entities.md

 # Remove Entities

-Removing an entity means removing it both from the Entities container as well as removing all the component data that was associated with it.
+Removing an entity means removing it both from the Entities container as well as removing all its components.

 ### Remove a single Entity